samkoppenhout/Digital-Futures-Challenge-2/docs/software-benefits.md

 ## Introduction

 Modern banks almost all use some form of software to perform transactions, for a multitude of reasons.
 By introducing even the most simple software solutions to a banking space you can reduce the requirement on human workers, meaning removing many of the key areas of human error and allowing transactions to take place 24 hours a day, increasing the benefit to the customers.
-According to the Bank of England the average bank settlement totaled over £717,661,000,000 per day for the first quarter of 2024[1]; Performing this number of transactions manually would be almost impossible, slowing down customer access to money and services and dramatically increasing the cost of labour for banks.
+According to the Bank of England the average bank settlement totalled over £717,661,000,000 per day for the first quarter of 2024[1]; Performing this number of transactions manually would be almost impossible, slowing down customer access to money and services and dramatically increasing the cost of labour for banks.
 This software is a simple solution to allow transactions for many parallel accounts, as well as a record of each.

 ## Key Features